buildspace/buildspace-projects/Solana_NFTs/en/Section_3/Lesson_2_Create_Mint_NFT_Button.md

 );
 ```

 Here we're creating an account for our NFT.
-In Solana, programs are **stateless** which is very different Ethereum where contracts hold state.
+In Solana, programs are **stateless** which is very different from Ethereum where contracts hold state.
 Check out more on accounts [here](https://docs.solana.com/developing/programming-model/accounts).

 ```jsx
 const accounts = {